Software testing, software ontwikkeling, Business Intelligence, Quality assurance,...

 A collaboration can be organized on both an On Site and On Remote basis.
 All our consultants have the capabilities and ambition to be physically part of the teams at our clients.
 However, depending on certain circumstances, a remote collaboration or a hybrid way of working may be more appropriate.

 Passwerk focuses on the unique and valuable qualities of people with autism.
-Since 2008, through a well-considered combination of customisation and competence management, our company has been successful in allowing more and more people with autism to take their deserved place in the regular labour market.
+Thanks to a well-thought-out combination of customization and competence management, we as a company have been successful since 2008 in allowing more and more people with autism to take their deserved place in the regular labor market.

-Passwerk's ambitions are certainly not purely financial/economic.
-The motivation of our model is to employ as many people with autism as possible within the regular labour market.
-We are doing everything we can to ensure that this number of consultants continues to increase.
+Passwerk's ambitions are certainly not purely financial and economic.
+The motive of our model is to employ as many people with autism as possible within the regular employment circuit.
+We are therefore doing everything we can to ensure that this number of consultants continues to increase.

-Passwerk has now built collaborative relationships with more than 200 clients.
-Our portfolio consists of a wide range of companies and organisations.
-Approximately 50% of our consultants work in the federal, Flemish, Brussels or Walloon government sector.
+Passwerk has now built up cooperative relationships with more than 250 customers.
+Our portfolio consists of companies and organizations with a very diverse profile.
+About 50% of our consultants work within the federal, Flemish, Brussels or Walloon government landscape.

 Passwerk now has four offices that are geographically neatly spread over the whole of Flanders.
 This creates the opportunity for as many employees as possible to work for our clients from one of our offices.

 Since 2017, through its sister company TRplus ('Top Resources' plus), Passwerk has furthered its ambition to also create employment opportunities for people with autism outside the ICT sector.
 One successful example of this is the employment of X-ray screeners with autism at Brussels airport, in collaboration with security firm G4S.